andyatkinson/dotfiles/README.md

 ## Summary

  * Mac OS <a href='http://en.wikipedia.org/wiki/Defaults_(software)'>defaults</a>.
-   * Manually remap Caps Lock to Control
+   * Manually remap Caps Lock to Control, for each keyboard!
    * Manually enable Control with Accessibility + Zoom + Scroll to zoom in
    * Enable tap to click on touch pad
    * Other customizations in this file: e.g. key repeat rata